worace/coinage/iterations/iteration_0.markdown

 The important pieces of information to include here are the individual transaction inputs followed by the individual transaction outputs.
 The actual Bitcoin protocol accomplishes this by defining its own binary data format, which packs the various pieces of transaction info into a carefully sequenced series of bits.

-The transaction format is important because we'll eventually need to verify transactions by running them through a Hashing Function.
-As we know, the output of a hash function depends very precisely on the ordering and contents of the input data -- So if we all want to be able to get the same results from hashing a transaction, we need to make sure we're feeding in the transaction data in the same order and format.

-Bitcoin's binary formats solve this problem and also provide a very compact storage format, but for now, we're going to see if we can get away with a more readable format by serializing our transactions as JSON.
+This makes for more efficient storage and transfer over the network, but is also more tedious to work with.

+Instead, we'll use straightforward JSON structures to represent transactions in our system.

 With that in mind, let's say that a Transaction can be represented as a simple JSON object containing 3 keys: